Satish-1326/Funding_Matrix_Main/README.md

 ---

-in this i want to write that every user need to their sql db not giving permission to use my
+User need to create their own database, i am now giving the password of my db due to confidential information...